-Objective 5.2 Continue to properly budget and fund the Operations and Maintenance functions.
+Objective 5.2 Properly budget and fund the Operations and Maintenance functions.

-Objective 5.3 Study the feasibility of consolidating with the City of Sausalito or implement a new service agreement.
+Objective 5.3 Continue to work with the City of Sausalito on consolidating or implementing a new service agreement.

-Objective 5.4 Automate financial processes to ensure efficiency and accountability.
+Objective 5.4 Automate processes to ensure efficiency and accountability.

-Objective 5.5 Continue providing financial transparency with timely annual audits and government reporting requirements.
+Objective 5.5 Provide financial transparency with timely annual audits and meet government reporting requirements.